dev-cyw/SusLocke/README.md

 - Pokemon Die when fainted and therefore cannot be used
 - A blackout is a wipe and you must reset
 - The game doesnt start until you get balls
-- YOU MUST USE THE SUSSY MONS ( you can evolve them but if you want to stay true dont)
+- YOU MUST USE THE SUSSY MONS!
 ### Changing the Game
 https://pokehacks.dabomstew.com/randomizer/index.php
 Use Universal Pokemon Randomizer to Change the starter